LeoIta/Angular/src/documentation/data-binding.md

 Using `property binding` you can make dynamic any property.

-In the example we have:
+In the example you have:

 `property-binding.component.html`